Iraq army says US strikes kill 5 security forces, 1 civilian

 U.S. officials said the airstrikes’ intended targets were mainly weapons facilities belonging to Kataib Hezbollah, the militia group believed to be responsible for Wednesday’s attack on Camp Taji base.

 However, Iraq’s military said the strikes killed three Iraqi army commandos and two federal police officers.
-A Shiite endowment in the city of Karbala said the strikes resulted in the death of one civilian in an airport complex being constructed by the endowment.
+A Shiite endowment in the holy city of Karbala said the strikes resulted in the death of one civilian in an airport complex being constructed by the endowment.

-Iraq’s military condemned the airstrikes, saying they were in breach of the country’s sovereignty.
+A gaping crater was left in the wake of the U.S. airstrike outside Karbala’s defunct airport.
+Iraqi forces inspected an area covered in shards of glass and debris.

-Kataib Hezbollah did not immediately comment on the U.S. airstrikes.
-But Harakat Hezbollah al-Nujaba, an Iran-backed militia group designated as a terrorist organization by the U.S., vowed to retaliate with “an eye for an eye” for the strikes in a statement Friday.
+Kataib Hezbollah did not immediately comment on the airstrikes.
+But Harakat Hezbollah al-Nujaba, an Iran-backed militia group designated as a terrorist organization by the U.S., vowed to retaliate with “an eye for an eye” in a statement Friday.

 The Iraqi military statement also said the U.S. strikes wounded five militia members belonging to the Popular Mobilization Units, an umbrella group that comprises an array of Iraqi militia groups, some of them Iran-backed.